odinong/guns.lol-clone-sniper/README.md

-# haunt.gg-sniper
+# guns.lol clone sniper
-Simple NodeJS Name Checker for haunt.gg (guns.lol clone)
+Simple NodeJS Name Checker for guns.lol clones, packed into one file

+# Open run.bat to use it, if it closes install the deps